Bankruptcy / New York / Chapter 7

 IMPORTANT: Chapter 7 Qualification via New York Means Test

-An important element in filing for bankruptcy relief is the Bankruptcy Means Test.
-The Means Test is a bankruptcy form that calculates your average monthly and annual income.
+An important element in filing for bankruptcy relief is the means test.
+The means test is a bankruptcy form that calculates your average monthly and annual income.
 The test compares your income against the median income of other households in New York.

 If your average annual income or median income is below the New York median income, you may qualify for a bankruptcy discharge under Chapter 7.
 You can estimate whether you qualify for a Chapter 7 bankruptcy using the free New York Chapter 7 Bankruptcy Means Test Calculator below.